aitos-io/BoAT-X-Framework/README.md

 openssl         |1.1.1d is tested

-#### For embedded device
+#### Embedded devices
-For embedded device, the exact configuration depends on the development tool chain of the underlying device.
+For embedded devices, the exact configuration depends on the development toolchain of the underlying device.

-Among them, linux-based embedded devices are basically similar to that on x86_64, except for the exact compiler and dependent library version may be device-specific.
-Meanwhile RTOS-based embedded devices are much diverse.
+Linux-based embedded devices are similar to that on x86_64, except for the exact compiler and dependent library version may be device-specific.
+Meanwhile, RTOS-based embedded devices are much diverse.

 ### Before building the demo